In Which Melkor Drops the Other Shoe, Fëanor Rouses a Rabble, and A Promise Is Gravely Made

 It’s a rather alarming set of rules, though.
 Can you imagine standing between, say, the brothers Amrod and Amras, and then Amras asks you hand to him a Silmaril that Amrod is currently holding?
 I mean, first you’d better be clear that you’re not taking the Silmaril from Amrod but only receiving it; and you can’t hold onto it even for a moment; and you’d better hurry it over to Amras quickly or else you could be construed as keeping it.
 That’s one hot potato!

-Meanwhile, the actual Silmarils are thousands of miles away in the possession of Morgoth, literally affixed to his head via his black crown, with no chance of anyone else holding, taking, or keeping one anytime soon.
+Meanwhile, the actual Silmarils are thousands of miles away in the possession of Morgoth, literally affixed to his head with a black crown, with no chance of anyone else holding, taking, or keeping one anytime soon.
 So this oath is just warning everyone well in advance that the Silmarils are the Property of Fëanor & Sons only.
 Note that by default Morgoth is already, according to the oath, on notice: he’s held, taken, and kept all three Silmarils.
 Damn.

 Top image: “Morgoth” by Frédéric Bennett”